xXCalleManXx/sp-mcp/README.md

 # SP-MCP - System Process Model Context Protocol Server

 A Model Context Protocol (MCP) server for system processes that provides development tools like test running, package management, file operations, and development server management.
-Built for Bun runtime.
+Built for Nodejs or other javascript/typescript runtimes.

 ## Setup